trespaul/tidal-doc/src/content/docs/reference/superdirt/synthesisers.md

 :::tip

-To use superfm, you need to initialize all of the parameter variables you will use.
+To use superfm, you need to initialise all of the parameter variables you will use.
 Get the full list from the GitHub source (above) and execute this in your editor or add it to your `BootTidal.hs`.
 If you get "Variable not in scope" error messages, then you haven't loaded the variable definitions properly.

 :::